You can receive payments through bounties, swag, and bonuses.

 The calculated bounty amounts will show for each hacker.
-When the bounty is awarded, the bounty will be split according to the weights assigned.
+When the bounty is awarded, it will be split according to the weights assigned.
 Additionally, all collaborators can now view and comment on the report.
 Curious about reputation for collaborative reports?
 See here.

 Keep in mind that:

-- Bounties can't be split retroactively (i.e. after the bounty has already been awarded).
+Bounties can't be split retroactively (after the bounty has already been awarded).

 HackerOne enables you to donate your bounty directly to charity.

 Sign in to your HackerOne account and submit a support ticket.

 The name and website of the charity you want to donate to.